eoriddlegh/r3pi-devopsassessment/README.md

 First you will need to deploy Dokku on a public cloud provider of your choice, we prefer AWS, but GCE, Digital Ocean or Azure are also ok.
 Use infrastructure-as-code tools to set it up, we suggest Terraform, but Cloudformation, Ansible or others are also accepted.
   SEE: ./ansibleOnAWS
     DELAYS:
-      - Dokku not a nice install on AWS EC2 instance.  default ssh-keys not generated correctly.
+      - Dokku not a nice install on AWS EC2 instance.
+Dokku install generated bad ssh-keys and had to debug and research.
       - First time using ansible with AWS EC2 modules and the battle of boto and boto3 running together.
 ARRRGGGH.
     TODO: install dokku and set it up.
 I set this up manually

+  RUN ansible like so:
+    cd ./ansibleOnAWS
+    ansible-playbook -vvv -i inventory/hosts playbooks/dokku-aws.yml -e @group_vars/all

 Task 2.
 Deploy the NodeJS app
 To get a first taste of Dokku, manually deploy the application as provided (using buildpacks).